tarsmachine/tarsmachine.github.io/index.md

 #### Unpopular People Create Unpopular Product

-We're looking for design and engineering generalists who have unpopular thinking.
+We're looking for design and engineering generalists who love unpopular thinking models.
 You will be critical in setting the product vision and defining the team culture.
 We’re reserving a large chunk of equity so that our team feels like a true owner and co-creator of this company.

 ---